On the Gromov width of polygon spaces

 The group $SO(3)$ acts diagonally on $\mathcal{S}_r$ via the coadjoint action (thinking of each sphere $S_{r_i}^2$ as of a $SO(3)$-coadjoint orbit).
 This action is Hamiltonian with moment map

 The symplectic quotient

-is the space of $n$-gons of fixed sides length $r_1,\ldots, r_n$ modulo rigid motions, and is usually called polygon space.
+is the space of $n$-gons of fixed side lengths $r_1,\ldots, r_n$ modulo rigid motions, and is usually called polygon space.
 When it generates no confusion we will use the name polygon for both: an element in $ \mu^{-1}(0)$ and its class in $\M(r)$.

-Note that if $n=1$ then the closing condition cannot be satisfied, if $n=2$ then $\M(r)$ is either empty or a point, depending on whether $r_1=r_2$, and if $n=3$ then $\M(r)$ is either empty or a point, depending on whether $r_1,r_2,r_3$ satisfy a triangle inequality.
-In our study of the Gromov width of polygon spaces we omit these trivial cases and assume that $n>3$.
+Note that if $n=1$ then the closing condition cannot be satisfied, if $n=2$ then $\M(r)$ is either empty or a point, depending on whether $r_1=r_2$ or not, and if $n=3$ then $\M(r)$ is either empty or a point, depending on whether $r_1,r_2,r_3$ satisfy a triangle inequality.
+In our study of the Gromov width of polygon spaces we omit these trivial cases and assume that $n \geq 4$.

 A polygon is \emph{degenerate} if it lies completely on a line.
 The moduli space $\M(r)$ is a smooth manifold if and only if the lengths vector $r$ is \emph{generic}, i.e. for each $I \subset \{ 1, \ldots, n \},$ the quantity is non-zero.
 Equivalently, $r$ is generic if and only if in $\M(r)$ there are no degenerate polygons.
 In fact, if there exists a polygon $P$ on a line (or an index set $I$ such that $\epsilon_I(r)=0$) then its stabilizer is $S^1 \subset SO(3)$ since the polygon $P$ is fixed by rotations around the axis it defines.
 Therefore the $SO(3)$-action on $\mu^{-1}(0)$ is not free and the quotient, $\mu^{-1}(0)/SO(3)$, has singularities.
 Note that, for $r$ generic, the polygon space $\M(r)$ inherits a symplectic form by symplectic reduction.
 Observe moreover that for any permutation $\sigma \in S_n$, the manifolds $\M(r)$ and $\M(\sigma(r))$ are symplectomorphic.